jxxcarlson/elm-shared-state/README.md

 Note that in the Settings page, one can define a shared secret.
 This is an example of a child page updating the state of the parent.
-The parent state — the `SharedState` is visible to all child pages.
-Thus there is a simple mechanism for a login page to ask for a session token by Http, then share this token to other pages.
+The parent state — the `SharedState` is visible in all child pages.
+In the present demo, the shared secret is displyed on the Home page.

+Thus there is a
+simple mechanism for a login page to ask for a session token by Http, then share this token to other pages.
 Consequently, using a template like the present app, one can build a standard login system which can be used as